Compare

 |---|---|---|

-| AI support bot | Yes — three-layer governance (persona / behaviors / directives compiled to Anthropic tools); one bot can pull from multiple help centers, URL crawls, pasted text/markdown, and structured specs (JSON Schema, OpenAPI) simultaneously | Yes — Breeze Customer Agent, part of the Breeze AI suite; uses 100 credits per conversation, credits purchased at $10 per 1,000 monthly or $9 per 1,000 annually source |
+| AI support bot | Yes.
+Three-layer governance (persona / behaviors / directives compiled to Anthropic tools); one bot can pull from multiple help centers, URL crawls, pasted text/markdown, and structured specs (JSON Schema, OpenAPI) simultaneously | Yes.
+Breeze Customer Agent, part of the Breeze AI suite; $0.50 per resolved conversation (50 credits at $10 per 1,000), and you pay nothing for conversations that don't resolve source |

-| Agent inbox / ticketing | Yes | Yes — part of Service Hub source |
+| Agent inbox / ticketing | Yes (widget + email channels) | Yes.
+Part of Service Hub, with broader omnichannel (chat, email, phone, social, WhatsApp) source |

-| CRM (contacts, companies, deals, tickets) | Yes — native, same object graph as support; unified schema | Yes — Smart CRM is HubSpot's foundation, with Contacts, Companies, Deals, and Tickets as separate standard objects connected by two-way associations source, source |
+| CRM (contacts, companies, deals, tickets) | Yes.
+Native, same object graph as support; unified schema | Yes.
+Smart CRM is HubSpot's foundation, with Contacts, Companies, Deals, and Tickets as separate standard objects connected by two-way associations source |

-| Marketing automation (email nurtures, landing pages, forms, ABM, SEO) | No — not on the roadmap.
-Hydra does not compete on marketing automation. | Yes — Marketing Hub is HubSpot's flagship product.
+| Marketing automation (email nurtures, landing pages, forms, ABM, SEO) | No. Not on the roadmap.
+Hydra does not compete on marketing automation. | Yes.
+Marketing Hub is HubSpot's flagship product.
 Deep. source |

-| Content / CMS / landing pages / blog hosting | No | Yes — Content Hub (formerly CMS Hub) source |
+| Content / CMS / landing pages / blog hosting | No | Yes.
+Content Hub (formerly CMS Hub) source |

-| Native CRM-support unification | Yes — one universal object model by design | Yes via shared Smart CRM, but Hubs are separately-priced SKUs with their own feature gates at each tier source |
+| Native CRM-support unification | Yes.
+One universal object model by design | Yes via shared Smart CRM, but Hubs are separately-priced SKUs with their own feature gates at each tier source |

-| Automation / workflow flows | Yes — chat-designed with Fix-and-Re-test | Yes — Workflows on Professional and Enterprise tiers source |
+| Automation / workflow flows | Yes.
+Chat-designed with Fix-and-Re-test | Yes.
+Workflows on Professional and Enterprise tiers source |

-| Help center hosting | Yes | Yes — Knowledge Base in Service Hub source |
+| Help center hosting | Yes | Yes.
+Knowledge Base in Service Hub source |

 | Bot knowledge sources | Help centers + URL crawls + pasted text/markdown + JSON Schema + OpenAPI specs, combined per bot | Customer Agent uses knowledge base, website content, and uploaded documents source |

-| Mini-apps / custom UI seeded from onboarding | Yes — seeded from the user's described business on day one | No equivalent — custom apps via HubSpot developer platform or 2,000+ marketplace apps source |
+| Mini-apps / custom UI seeded from onboarding | Yes.
+Seeded from the user's described business on day one | No equivalent.
+Custom apps via HubSpot developer platform or marketplace apps source |

-| AI-native onboarding / configuration | Yes — onboarding interview synthesizes a context brief injected into every in-product Claude call; shapes bot, flows, mini-apps, and reports on day one | Breeze Assistant + Breeze Agents are the in-product AI layer; configuration is traditional Hub-by-Hub setup with AI as an assist layer, not as the configuration engine itself source |
+| AI-native onboarding / configuration | Yes.
+Onboarding interview synthesizes a context brief injected into every in-product Claude call; shapes bot, BANT rubric, flows, mini-apps, and reports on day one | Breeze Assistant plus Breeze Agents are the in-product AI layer; configuration is traditional Hub-by-Hub setup with AI as an assist layer, not the configuration engine itself source |

-| Native MCP server | Yes — Hydra MCP live as of 2026-04-23.
-Exposes the universal object model (tickets, accounts, opportunities, flows, mini-apps) through one schema. | Yes — HubSpot Remote MCP Server is generally available after a public beta launched September 1, 2025.
-Exposes Contacts, Companies, Deals, Tickets, Line items, Products, and engagement objects (calls, meetings, notes, tasks, emails) as separate standard objects via two-way associations.
-OAuth 2.0 today; plans for OAuth 2.1. source, source, source |
+| Native MCP server | Yes.
+Hydra MCP live.
+Exposes the universal object model (tickets, accounts, opportunities, flows, mini-apps) through one schema. | Yes.
+HubSpot Remote MCP Server is generally available.
+Exposes Contacts, Companies, Deals, Tickets, Line items, Products, and engagement objects as separate standard objects via two-way associations, over OAuth 2.0. source |

-| API / webhooks | Yes — Scale tier ($399/mo) | Yes — availability and rate limits vary by Hub and tier source |
+| API / webhooks | Yes.
+Scale tier ($399/mo) | Yes.
+Availability and rate limits vary by Hub and tier source |

-| App / integration marketplace | Growing — core integrations shipping; depth is a roadmap priority | 2,000+ apps in marketplace with 2.5M+ total installs source |
+| App / integration marketplace | Growing.
+Core integrations shipping; depth is a roadmap priority | 2,000+ apps in marketplace with 2.5M+ total installs source |

-| Bundled vs separate purchases | One tier — everything included at the tier's feature gate | Separately-priced Hubs (Marketing, Sales, Service, Content, Operations, Commerce, Data) with bundle discounts; Breeze AI credits are a separate line item; Breeze Intelligence data enrichment packs are a separate line item source, source |
+| Bundled vs separate purchases | One tier.
+Everything included at the tier's feature gate | Separately-priced Hubs (Marketing, Sales, Service, Content, Operations, Commerce, Data) with bundle discounts; Breeze AI usage is a separate line item source |

 Side-by-side: pricing